spiermar/d3-flame-graph/README.md

 <a name="setSearchMatch" href="#setSearchMatch">#</a> flamegraph.<b>setSearchMatch</b>(<i>[function]</i>)

 Replaces the built-in node search match function.
-Function takes three arguments, the node data structure, the search term and an optional boolean argument for case-sensitive search.
-If the third argument is not provided, the search will not be case-sensitive.
-It must return a boolean.
+Function takes three arguments, the node data structure, the search term and an optional boolean argument to ignore case during search.
+If the third argument is not provided, the search will be case-sensitive by default.
+The function must return a boolean.
 Example:

 ```js
 flamegraph.setSearchMatch(function(d, term, true) {